{{ summaryHeading }}

 Dew point

-The temperature where the current water vapor in air would reach saturation.
+The temperature where the current water vapor would saturate the air if cooled without changing moisture content.

 Relative humidity

-The current vapor pressure compared with the saturation vapor pressure at the same air temperature.
+Current vapor pressure compared with saturation vapor pressure at the same air temperature.

 Dew point depression

-The gap between air temperature and dew point.
+The temperature gap between air temperature and dew point.

 Surface margin